Ginny Estupinian PhD, ABPP

 • The relationship involved abuse, infidelity, or other trauma that’s too much to process alone

-Call 844-802-6512 or go Online to schedule an appointment
+Call 844-802-6512 or Go online to schedule an appointment

 If you’re experiencing heartbreak right now, know that you’re not alone and that you will not feel this way forever.
 Breakup grief is a universal human experience.
 Your pain is a testament to your courage to love deeply.
 By allowing your grief, seeking support, and focusing on self-discovery, you can gradually mend and grow through this experience.